ioannislyras98/Hangman/instructions.md

 # **Points:**

- • 5 points if the probability of the letter was greater than or equal to 0.6
+ • 5 points if the probability of the letter was greater than or equal to 0.6.

- • 10 points if the probability of the letter was less than 0.6 and greater than or equal to 0.4
+ • 10 points if the probability of the letter was less than 0.6 and greater than or equal to 0.4.

- • 15 points if the probability of the letter was less than 0.4 and greater than or equal to 0.25
+ • 15 points if the probability of the letter was less than 0.4 and greater than or equal to 0.25.

- • 30 points if the probability of the letter was less than 0.25
+ • 30 points if the probability of the letter was less than 0.25.

- • -15 points for each wrong choice
+ • -15 points for each wrong choice.

  • Points can never be negative.